 My trip to Japan is about a week and I’m happy that I was able to cover my itinerary starting from Osaka, my main arrival points then experiencing Japan’s bullet train to reach Nagoya for the marathon.

 When going to Japan bear in mind that facemasks are normal to wear even before the pandemic especially during the cold season up to Spring.
 I made sure I have mine and wear it most times and it’s true aside from it keeps you warm you also will feel like blending with the locals.

 Joining a marathon in Japan is such a unique experience, it’s just so clean and organized.
 The Nagoya women’s marathon is followed by the Nagoya city marathon with distances such as 10.5 and 21.1 km.

 After the marathon, I headed back to Osaka via the Shinkansen bullet train.
 I stayed in a capsule hotel to experience this mini-hotel.
 The service and food have been wonderful plus they have a bonus hot spring area to experience if you cannot go to an authentic Hot spring in the mountains.

 Just be mindful of the rules and manners when using the onsen.
 It is a nice experience with lots of great benefits for the body.

 Things I did in Osaka include exploring Osaka Castle, Shitennoji Temple, and Dotonbori which is one of the busiest places in Osaka, great for shopping, vintage and signature hauling, and definitely the food.
-I also ride the HepFive in Osaka which is a few km walks from my hotel.
+I also ride the HepFive in Osaka which is a few km walk from my hotel.

 Most of the places I explored are either by local train, a fast train next to the local trains, and by foot.
 I just made sure I have my GPS with me and Icoca card which is helpful during my stay in Japan.